 Yes.
 A parent or guardian can set up a custodial TreasuryDirect account for a child younger than 18.
-You can purchase I bonds for your child within the minor account, which you must link to your own TreasuryDirect account.
+You can purchase I-bonds for your child within the minor account, which you must link to your own TreasuryDirect account.

 I-bond interest is free of state and local income tax, and you can defer federal tax until you file a tax return for the year you cash in the bond or it stops earning interest because it has reached final maturity (after 30 years), whichever comes first.
 You can also report the interest every year, which may be a smart choice if you’d rather avoid one large tax bill years down the road.

 TreasuryDirect has been widely criticized for its unwieldy format for years.
-A new home page launched in October has given it a fresh look, but when it comes to actually using its tools to buy bonds or otherwise actually interact, it’s back to the old system, which some have described as a time portal back to MySpace.
+Although the site updated it's home page last year, when it comes to actually using its tools to buy bonds or otherwise actually interact, it’s back to the old system, which some have described as a time portal back to MySpace.
 What can you do?

 - Link a bank account that you plan on using for a while

 - Don’t try to use a password manager